Fellow-Consulting-AG/docapp-docs/docs/en/docbits/e-mail.md

 ![Microsoft Page](/_images/docbits/Import/Email Import/image_8_microsoft_page.png)

-This code can be found by clicking back to DOC² and the code will be displayed there like this, simply copy the code and enter it into the microsoft page.Thereafter you will need to enter your own Microsoft credentials.
+This code can be found by clicking back to DOC² and the code will be displayed there like this, simply copy the code and enter it into the microsoft page.
+Thereafter you will need to enter your own Microsoft credentials.

 ![DOC2 Code](/_images/docbits/Import/Email Import/image_9_code.png)
 4. Save the data and test the login to ensure everything is working correctly.
 5. Click the `IMPORT` button to fetch the documents from your mailbox and import them into Docbits (DOC²).